-Most important, reach out to others when you’re in this situation.
-It’s OK to ask for help when you need it, especially in a situation where you can’t face your expenses alone.
+Most importantly, reach out to others when you’re in this situation.
+It’s healthy to ask for help when you need it, especially in a situation where you can’t face your expenses alone.
 Though many in your community of friends and family may not all be able to help you financially, they may be able to drive you to work or cook for you once in a while.
 They may also help you fundraise to get out of your financial troubles.

 Nonprofits offering emergency financial assistance

 The National Debt Hotline offers a free, confidential financial counselling service for people in Australia suffering financial difficulty.
 It’s a not-for-profit, community-based service that provides people the tools, plans and resources that will help them overcome their specific financial issues and get back on track.
 For some cases, they may negotiate with creditors on their clients’ behalf, which can be a very powerful tool and save you a lot of stress.